iaincollins/ardent-collector/README.md

 After doing `npm install` you can run the service with `npm start`.

-You may need to run `npm run stats` to generate at least once to avoid errors, but these will automatically if left running for long enough (they are scheduled tasks that run periodically, at least once a day).
+You may need to run `npm run stats` least once to generate cached data and avoid errors being displayed at start up, but this is a scheduled task and will happen automatically eventually if you leave the service running for long enough.

 ## Credits